-MFV Expositions owns this franchise directory, and is The IFA’s official trade show producer.
+MFV Expositions owns the FranchiseExpo.com directory, and is The IFA’s official trade show producer.
 The web page’s design reminds me more of a blog page than a web page, because of its thin footprint.
 The tile ads are actually pleasing to the eye on this franchise directory, because they also run down the right side, which breaks thing up a bit.

 Advertisements dominate this directory, but if you look carefully, you will find links to franchise resources, press releases etc. There is an entire section devoted to upcoming franchise expos.

-Featuring some well known franchise industry folks as partners, this site is a pleasant mix of tile ads, resource links, and up-to-date information on franchise news.
+Featuring some well known franchise industry folks as partners, FranchiseWorks.com is a pleasant mix of tile ads, resource links, and up-to-date information on franchise news.

 One unique thing about this franchise directory is their offer of a free franchise seminar that one may sign up for, and be delivered online via email.
 It is capped off by a live webinar on franchising.
 The tile ads on this site are not as loud as some of the others.
 Each partner has a link to their own franchise related businesses website.

-The domain name of this franchise directory is as strong as it gets.
-This franchise directory is a franchise directory that doesn’t look like a franchise directory.
-That does not mean that Franchise.com is a better directory than the others.
-(Or worse) It just means that it has a totally different look.
+The domain name of Franchise.com is as strong as it gets.
+This franchise directory doesn’t look like a franchise directory.
+That does not mean that Franchise.com is a better directory than the others (Or worse), it just means that it has a totally different look.

 It has a prominent area that is called “Franchising 101,” which is certainly not an original name in itself in the franchise industry, but manages to get the point across that it is there for those that want to learn about the franchise basics.
 This low-key looking site has a lot of good content.

-Canadians own this franchise directory, which features 20 or so non-flashy tile ads in the main area of the page.
+Canadians own this TheFranchiseMall.com, which features 20 or so non-flashy tile ads in the main area of the page.